LoadRunner Enterprise Administration basics

 Default value: 7200 seconds (2 hours)

-Amount of time, in seconds, that a session can be prolonged, before the server terminate the session.
+Amount of time, in seconds, that a session can be prolonged, before the server terminates the session.
 A session is prolonged when the server detects activity in the browser close to the expiration time.

 Default value: 1200 seconds (20 minutes)